jeanyyyyy/fastfind/README.md

 Note that this is a beginner project, so things may not work as intended.

 ### Why?
 The default 'find' command is quite hard to remember, especially when trying to search for many parameters at once.
-This tool aims to ease the use of 'find'.
+This tool aims to simplify the usage of 'find'.

 ---